Daeng Menambun: History

 In 1740, power over Mempawah was handed over to Daeng Menambun who later adopted the title Pangeran Mas Surya Negara, a title previously given by the late Sultan Muhammad Zainuddin.
 Meanwhile, Daeng Menambun's wife, Ratu Kesumba, holds the title Ratu Agung Sinuhun.
 It was during the Daeng Menambun's era that Islam became the official religion of the kingdom.
 Daeng Menambun moved the center of his government from Senggaok to Bukit Rama which was a fertile, prosperous, and strategic area, and was crowded with traders.

 The influence of Islam in Mempawah during Daeng Menambun's reign was even greater thanks to the role of Syarif Habib Husein Alkadrie, a traveler who came from Hadhramaut or South Yemen.
 Husein Alkadrie had previously served as the main judge in the Matan Sultanate during the reign of Sultan Muhammad Muazzuddin.
 Husein Alkadrie was married to the daughter of Sultan Muhammad Muazzuddin named Nyai Tua Utin Kabanat.
 In the Matan Sultanate, Husein Alkadrie served until the reign of the 4th Sultan of Matan, namely Sultan Ahmad Kamaluddin, who succeeded Sultan Muhammad Tajuddin in 1749.
 However, in 1755, Husein Alkadrie disagreed with Sultan Ahmad Kamaluddin about the application of the death penalty.

 Seeing this condition, Daeng Menambun offered Husein Alkadrie to live in Mempawah.
 The offer was accepted by Husein Alkadrie who immediately moved to the Daeng Menambun's Palace.
 Husein Alkadrie was later appointed as Patih and Mufti of Mempawah.
 In addition, Husein Alkadrie was allowed to occupy the Kuala Mempawah (Galah Herang) area to serve as a center for teaching Islam.
-To further strengthen the relationship between Husein Alkadrie's family and Mempawah, marriage was held between Husein Alkadrie's son, Syarif Abdurrahman Alkadrie, and Utin Candramidi (Daeng Menambun's daughter).
+To further strengthen the relationship between Husein Alkadrie's family and Mempawah, marriage was held between Daeng Menambun's daughter Utin Candramidi and Husein Alkadrie's son Syarif Abdurrahman Alkadrie.

-In 1761, Daeng Menambun was succeed by his son Gusti Jamiril who had the title of Panembahan Adiwijaya Kusumajaya.
+In 1761, Daeng Menambun was succeeded by his son Gusti Jamiril who had the title of Panembahan Adiwijaya Kusumajaya.
 Under the leadership of Panembahan Adiwijaya, Mempawah's territory expanded and became known as a bustling trading port.